Tell us what you think about the information on this page and how you’re using it. Take our survey.

 Compliance support

-The ministry is also involved in outreach initiatives such as information seminars and workshops for employer groups, employment counsellors, and professional associations.
+The ministry is also involved in outreach initiatives such as information seminars and workshops for interested parties, such as employer groups, employment counsellors, and professional associations.

 Inspections